A Honeymoon in Japan

-At the cheaper end of Kyoto's ryokan, the Yoshimizu is a charming, traditional inn in a beautiful setting in Maruyama Park surrounded by maple trees and bamboo.
+At the cheaper end of Kyoto's selection of ryokan, the Yoshimizu is a charming, traditional inn in beautiful Maruyama Park, surrounded by maple trees and bamboo.

-Kodaiji Temple, Kiyomizu-dera, Yasaka Shrine and Gion are all within easy walking distance, as are the shops and restaurants of Kyoto's downtown area.
+Kodai-ji Temple, Kiyomizu-dera Temple, Yasaka Shrine and the Gion geisha district are all within easy walking distance, as are the shops and restaurants of Kyoto's downtown area.

 Guest rooms are Japanese-style and some have attached toilets.
-There are two shared bath and shower rooms which can be used privately by locking the door behind you.
-The hospitable hosts serve a western style breakfast in the ryokan's organic café which includes excellent coffee as well as homemade bread and marmalade.
+There are two shared bath and shower rooms, which can be used privately by locking the door behind you.
+The hospitable hosts serve a Western-style breakfast at the inn's organic café, which includes excellent coffee as well as homemade bread and marmalade.

-Like most ryokan in Kyoto, the Yoshimizu has a curfew around 11pm and you'll need to negotiate with the owner to leave the front door unlocked if you want to stay out later!
-This is a shame as Kyoto does have great nightlife, but then again why not take advantage of an early-night by heading out first thing to explore Kyoto's temples and shrines in the morning light before the tour buses arrive.
+Like most ryokan in Kyoto, the Yoshimizu has a curfew (at around 11pm) and you'll need to negotiate with the owner to leave the front door unlocked if you want to stay out later!
+This is a shame as Kyoto does have great nightlife, but then again – why not take advantage of an early night and head out first thing to explore Kyoto's temples and shrines before the tour buses arrive?

 The Hakone Ginyu is one of the most luxurious hot spring ryokan in Hakone National Park.